-What we learn in school and why - SWI swissinfo.ch
+What we learn in school and why

 The subjects taught at Swiss schools are a reflection of society’s expectations, a pioneering national research project shows.

-It also illustrates how the teaching system in schools and the allocation of resources to individual subjects have changed since 1830 in Switzerland’s three main language regions, according to a statement by the Swiss National Science Foundation (SNSF).
+It also illustrates how the teaching system in schools and the allocation of resources to individual subjects have changed since 1830 in Switzerland’s three main language regions, according to a statement by the Swiss National Science Foundation (SNSF).external link

 The scientists from five universities and colleges found that the school performs a fundamental social role and that what is taught is subjected to a permanent process of renegotiation.